orblivion/etherpad-lite-sandstorm/ISSUES.md

 * Not sure if it's Sandstorm-only
 * Not sure if latest Etherpad (1.8.16) fixes it.

-This is a regression
+* This is a regression from our previous app

-## Font size not preserved from previous Etherpad Sandstorm app
+## Font size not preserved in documents created with previous Etherpad Sandstorm app

+This can be seen by trying to open the included sqlite3 file in the test directory.
+Font size 8 and Font size 20 show up the same.

 Seems to be not Sandstorm specific, should confirm with totally fresh Etherpad.
 Of course should check with latest Etherpad.